Complete Guide to Quilting

 Video 8: Chain Piecing

 If you're looking to save time why you're doing your machine piecing consider chain-piecing like-size units together.
 For example I've got sets of squares here I want to sew together and I'm going to piece them without lifting the a presser foot between pairs.
 So I've matched them up on my table here.
 And I can just grab the next set and continues sewing.
 I don't have to stop to snip the threads.
 I can just continue on.
 And when I end up with is a nice long chain of pieces that are still attached to one another.
 It's a great way to save time while you sew.

 Video 9: Pressing to Prevent Bulk

 Learn how to press seams and clip edges in order to prevent bulk at seam intersections.allowance in one direction.
 And the opposite seam allowance going in the opposite direction .
-And what -- end up with.
-That is a little four catch in the center where that scene is actually pressed open.
+And what you'll end up with then is a little four-patch in the center where that seam is actually pressed open.
 It

 Video 10: Trimming Dog-Ears on Triangle-Squares